CharityLogic Software Service Agreement

 (iv) transmit, upload, post, distribute, store or otherwise publish, through use of the Service, any data, material or Information that: (i) contains a software virus, Trojan horse, worm or other harmful or deleterious computer code, files or programs that may adversely affect any hardware or software, or that intercepts or misappropriates any data or information; (ii) is threatening, defamatory, libelous, harassing, profane, is an invasion of privacy, offensive, obscene or harmful; (iii) infringes or otherwise violates any patent, copyright, trademark, trade secret or other intellectual property or proprietary right of any third party; (iv) violates any law, statute, ordinance or regulation; or (v) includes unsolicited bulk e-mails, advertisements or solicitations;

-(v) interfere with, attempt to gain unauthorized access to, or disrupt any device, network, account, data, the Service or networks connected to the system used to provide the Service or use the Service in any way that would provide harm to it or impair anyone else’s use of it;
+(v) interfere with, attempt to gain unauthorized access to, work around technical limitations in the Service that only allow Customer to use it in certain ways, or disrupt any device, network, account, data, the Service or networks connected to the system used to provide the Service or use the Service in any way that would provide harm to it or impair anyone else’s use of it, and Customer may not download or otherwise remove copies of software or source code from the Service except as explicitly authorized;

 (vi) use the Service to store or transmit any material that is infringing, libelous, an invasion of privacy, obscene, offensive, harmful, illegal or would otherwise violate or infringe the rights of any third party;